 What you'll learn

-Brian Dalessandro is the head of data science at SparkBeyond, a research and consulting platform that accelerates discoveries and insights.
+Brian Dalessandro is the director of data science at SparkBeyond, a research and consulting platform that accelerates discoveries and insights.
 Brian is also an active professor for NYU’s Center for Data Science graduate degree program.
-Prior to SparkBeyond, Brian has built and led data science programs for several NYC tech startups, including Zocdoc and Dstillery.
+Previously, Brian built and led data science programs for several NYC tech startups, including Zocdoc and Dstillery.
 A veteran data scientist and leader with over 15 years of experience developing machine learning-driven practices and products, Brian holds several patents and has published dozens of peer-reviewed articles on the subjects of causal inference, large-scale machine learning, and data science ethics.
-When not doing Data Science, Brian likes to cook, create adventures with his family and surf in the frigid north Atlantic waters.
+When not doing data science, Brian likes to cook, create adventures with his family, and surf in the frigid north Atlantic waters.

 Leave a Comment or Question